Dave Kahle Wisdom

 You’ll find that some of my ideas will challenge you – as I tend to see things in non-conventional way.
 As you interact with what I share, you’ll find that some of your fondest beliefs and most comfortable paradigms may be in for revision.

-Q & A for Salespeople: What is Finesse
+Q & A for Salespeople: Money owed

 Archives